 There are four main types of website structures for Shopify stores:

 Clean URLs (webpage addresses) are shareable and immediately give users and search engines a clear idea of what a page is about.
-The words used after .com are called a “slug”, and it’s here that your web page should be defined in the same way as a page title tag, meaning it must include keywords where possible and be concise.
+The words used after .com are called a “slug”, and it’s here that your website page should be defined in the same way as a page title tag, meaning it must include keywords where possible and be concise.

 For example, if your URL is: